ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli.md

 The installation procedure will prompt for the following:

-1. Select the agents you want to install: Discovery / Traceability / all
+1. Select the type of gateway you want to connect to, V7 gateway in this scenario
-2. Select the type of gateway you want to connect to (only v7 gateway is valid at this time)
+2. Select the agents you want to install: Discovery / Traceability / all
 3. Select the agent deployment mode: binary / Docker image
 4. Platform connectivity:
    * **environment**: can be an existing one or a new one that will be created by the installation procedure